KALEIDOSCOPIC MACHINES

 • Internet of Things-based works

-Note: Artworks must be completed by the time of the exhibition and not merely at concept stage.
+Note: Artworks had to be completed by the time of the exhibition and not merely at concept stage.
 Technology demonstrations or works-in-progress may be more appropriate for the Late-Breaking Works track of ICIDS.
-All submitted works will be reviewed by a jury.
+All submitted works were reviewed by a jury.
 Selected pieces will be exhibited in the physical exhibition space and included in the online exhibition catalog.
-Authors are encouraged to write an accompanying article or paper about their work, to be published by Carnegie Mellon ETC Press in an ISBN-numbered volume.
+Authors were encouraged to write an accompanying article or paper about their work, to be published by Carnegie Mellon ETC Press in an ISBN-numbered volume.

 • A short abstract and description of the artwork